ph1-xyz/Phazerville-Wiki/Hemisphere-Applets/Dr.-LoFi.md

 Note that the maximum rate (16.7kHz) and resolution (14-bit) values are the maximum values available to the firmware, so some "crushing" will always be applied, no matter what, including when the "defeat" is activated and when monitoring Out B/D.

 If you're not getting any signal at lower bit resolutions, increase the input amplitude.

-Dr. Crusher is in Hemisphere Suite starting with v1.7.